 10 Best National Parks You Must Explore in Mongolia

-Picture of 10 Best National Parks in Mongolia
+10 Best National Parks in Mongolia

 There are dozens of great national parks and strictly protected areas to visit in Mongolia, but we've narrowed it down to the ten best, based on giving travellers unique experiences, for ease of accessibility, adequate service and facilities, and good road infrastructure.